Albrecht von Roon: National hero

 After the successful outcome of the Second Schleswig War of 1864, Roon went from being widely disliked in Prussia to a national hero in still-disunited Germany.

 At the start of the Austro-Prussian War, Roon was promoted to General der Infanterie.
 He was present at the decisive victory at Königgrätz, under the command of Moltke.
 He received the Black Eagle at Nikolsburg on the road to Vienna.
 His army system was adopted after 1866 by the whole North German Confederation.
 In later years, his army system was copied throughout continental Europe.

 During the Franco-Prussian War in 1870–1871, Roon was in attendance on Prussian King Wilhelm I. The war was a great victory for Prussia and Roon's contribution to success was considerable.
 He was created a Graf (count) on 19 January 1871, just after Moltke.
 In January 1873, he succeeded Bismarck (who continued to be Imperial Chancellor) as Minister President of Prussia.
 Ill-health compelled him to resign later that year, handing the job back to Bismarck.
 Roon was promoted to field marshal on 1 January 1873.
 However he resigned from the army soon due to ill health.

 Roon died in Berlin on 23 February 1879.
 He was interred in the Roon family crypt at Schloss Krobnitz, west of Görlitz.

 Memorials

 The armored cruiser SMS Roon, completed in 1906, was named for Albrecht von Roon.
+A memorial statue can be found with those for Bismarck and Moltke at the Victory Column in Berlin.